Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance

 The inspiration for this measure comes from the observation that the exploration reward for count-based methods without task reward would be maximized by a uniform distribution.
 We assume that for robotics tasks reasonable bounds on the state space can be found.
 In a bounded state space, the uniform distribution is the least presumptive (maximum-entropy) distribution.
 The addition of the $\DKL\big({U}||{Q}_D\big)$ term helps to reduce under-estimation of the divergence in areas with low density in $Q_D$.
 Note that $Q_D$ is only available through estimation, and the support for $Q_D$ is never zero as the density estimate never goes to zero.
-To estimate the relative uniform entropy we evaluated two divergence estimators, a kNN-based (k-Nearest-Neighbor) estimator and a Nearest-Neighbor-Ratio (NNR) estimator \cite{noshadDirectEstimationInformation2017} estimator.
-A kNN estimator is susceptible to over- / under-estimation artifacts close to the boundaries (support) of the state space.
+To estimate the relative uniform entropy we evaluated two divergence estimators, a kNN-based (k-Nearest-Neighbor) estimator and a Nearest-Neighbor-Ratio (NNR) estimator \cite{noshadDirectEstimationInformation2017}.
+Density estimators based on kNN are susceptible to over- / under-estimation artifacts close to the boundaries (support) of the state space (see \reffig{fig:boundary_artifacts} for an illustration).
 In contrast, the NNR estimator does not suffer from these artifacts.
-If not specified explicitly, $\xurel$ refers to the NNR-based variant. $\xurel$ can be estimated using a \emph{kNN density estimate} $\hat q_k(s)$, as described in \cite{bishopPatternRecognition2006}, where $V_d$ denotes the unit volume of a $d$-dimensional sphere, $R_k(x)$ is the Euclidean distance to the $k$-th neighbor of $x$, and $n$ is the total number of samples in $\mathcal{D}$:
+If not specified explicitly, $\xurel$ refers to the NNR-based variant. \emph{kNN $\xurel$ estimator:} $\xurel$ can be estimated using a \emph{kNN density estimate} $\hat q_k(s)$, as described in \cite{bishopPatternRecognition2006}, where $V_d$ denotes the unit volume of a $d$-dimensional sphere, $R_k(x)$ is the Euclidean distance to the $k$-th neighbor of $x$, and $n$ is the total number of samples in $\mathcal{D}$: